Skip to content

 How important is feedback in learning?

 The main objective of feedback is to complete the learning cycle.
 Feedback helps to reinforce what has been taught in the eLearning and it ensures that the learner improves his knowledge about the particular topic.
 Self-observations of many people have concluded that though they don’t learn about a topic in its screen, they learn about it when they think and answer a question about it and get an explanatory feedback about why they are correct or incorrect.
-It is thus understood that feedbacks are not given for mere formality, there are some learners who learn and benefit solely from the explanatory feedback that we provide for each question.
+Instructional design principles emphasize that feedback should not be treated as a mere formality; it’s a powerful tool for learning.
+Some learners benefit significantly from the detailed, explanatory feedback provided for each question, which helps solidify their knowledge.

 4 interesting ways to give feedback in eLearning